Rehab Center for Sedative Addiction

 - The onset of withdrawal symptoms when intake of a barbiturate or benzodiazepine does not meet the brain’s established expectations

-Specific withdrawal symptoms that may appear in a dependent or addicted individual include:
+Specific withdrawal symptoms that may appear in an individual addicted to or dependent on sedatives include:

 - An anxious mental state